oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

 ## Task 5: Create a Save Button

 1. We now need a button for the user to *actually SAVE the post* they make.
-To do this, in the Rendering tree, right click on the **Body > Post** region in the tree, and click **Create Button**
+To do this, in the Rendering tree, right click on the **Dialogs, Drawers and Popups > Post** region in the tree, and click **Create Button**

     ![Create button option in rendering tree](images/create-button-21.png)